huang-yi/swoole-laravel/docs/english.md

 ## Notice

-You should restart the swoole_http_server after released your code.
+You should reload or restart the swoole_http_server after released your code.
 Because the Laravel program will be kept in memory after the swoole_http_server started.
 That is one of the reasons why the swoole_http_server has high performance.